dagraham/trf-dgraham/README.md

 Datetimes are reported using 6 digits for the date and 4 digits for the 24-hour time separated by `T`: `yymmddTHHMM`.
 Timedeltas are reported as integer numbers of d (days), h (hours) and m (minutes).

-Note that the first interval, `+11d = 11 days`, is the difference between `240823T1400 +1d` and `240813T1400`.
+Note that the first interval, `+9d11h = 9 days 11 hours`, is the difference between `240829T0600 +1d` and `240820T1900`.
 The other intervals are computed in the same way.
 The `average` interval is just the sum of the two intervals divided by 2.
-The little downward pointing arrow after the average interval indicates that, since the last interval is less than the average, the average is decreasing.
+The little upward pointing arrow after the average interval indicates that, since the last interval is greater than the average, the average is decreasing.

 The `spread` is the average of the absolute values of the differences between the intervals and the average interval.
 This *MAD* (mean average deviation) is a standard measure of the spread of a series about its average (mean).
 These calculations are used in two ways: